 Discover developments in non-invasive rapid-test technologies.

-Spectro™ combines electrochemical impedance spectroscopy (EIS) with complex modeling.
-It scans the battery with a frequency spectrum as if to capture the topography of a landscape and compares the imprint with a matrix.
-(See also BU-902a: How to Measure CCA) With appropriate matrices, Spectro can estimate battery capacity, CCA and SoC, providing the most in-depth battery analysis.
-In spite higher complexity, scientists bet the future in this developing new technology.
+Spectro™ scans the battery with a frequency spectrum, as if to capture the topography of a landscape, and compares the imprint with a matrix to estimate battery capacity, CCA and SoC.
+Spectro™ promises the most in-depth battery analysis, but it is also the most complex.
+(See also BU-904: How to Measure Capacity.).
 Figure 1 summarizes the three battery test methods.